Mind blowing Blackened Fish Tacos exploding with flavor from a quick fish marinade and the most flavorful spice rub!

 These marinated Blackened Fish Tacos would not be complete without the refreshing sweet tang of the crunchy Pineapple Cucumber Slaw against the blackened smoky spice rubbed fish.
 Because after all, the best thing about tacos is layering them with flavors and textures so you have mouthfuls of spicy, savory, sweet, tangy, creamy all in one mouthful.
 The Pineapple Cucumber Slaw is a quick tossing together of fresh pineapple, red cabbage, cucumber, red onion, cilantro and lime juice – so refreshingly delicious and so ready to be piled on your Fish Tacos!

 Lastly, I had to drizzle with my Avocado Crema that I use all the time.
-No matter whatever “drizzle” or crema I come up with, this one will always be my favorite ever since I used it in my wildly popular Chili Lime Chicken Tacos, because everything tastes better with creamy avocado infused with lime, cumin, garlic and cilantro.
+No matter whatever “drizzle” or crema I come up with, this one will always be my favorite ever since I used it in my wildly popular Chili Lime Chicken Tacos and Cilantro Lime Shrimp Tacos, because everything tastes better with creamy avocado infused with lime, cumin, garlic and cilantro.

 Stuff your tacos until your content, with the Blackened Fish, Pineapple Cucumber Slaw and a drizzle of Avocado Crema and prepared to be blown away by the symphony of tastes and textures.
 You’re welcome. xo.

 Pin them to your SEAFOOD, or DINNER or MEXICAN Board to SAVE for later!

 Find me on Pinterest for more great recipes!
 I am always pinning :)!

 ©Carlsbad Cravings Original